syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endhighlight %}
 {% endtabs %}

 N> 1.
-Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows Platform applications.
+Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core, and Universal Windows Platform applications.
 N> 2.
-Creating an instance of ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
+Creating an instance of the ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
 Otherwise, the charts are not preserved in the generated image.
 N> 3.
-ChartToImageConverter is supported from .NET Framework 4.0 onwards.
+The ChartToImageConverter is supported from .NET Framework 4.0 onwards.
 N> 4.
 Total number of images may vary based on unsupported elements in the input Word document.
 N> 5.
 Word to Image conversion has the same limitations and unsupported elements of Word to PDF conversion.